alibaba/bifrostui/packages/bui-core/src/Drawer/index.en-US.md

 };
 ```

-### Direction of Appearance
+### Appearance Direction

 By default, it appears from the bottom.
-You can control the appearance direction by setting the `anchor` property.
+You can control the appearance direction by setting the `anchor` prop, with the default being from the bottom.

 ```tsx
 import { Button, Drawer, Stack } from '@bifrostui/react';